manifold-systems/manifold/docs/manifold-templates.md

 ## `section` ##

-The `section` keyword will create a subsection of the current template that can then be added via an `include` keyword in other templates.
+The `section` directive will create a subsection of the current template that can then be added via an `include` directive in other templates.

 The syntax of a `section` block are as follows:
 ```jsp